-Graduate training in political science and public administration seeks to prepare students to analyze political and social phenomena in rigorous ways and to pursue a wide array of careers-from government and academia to the nonprofit and private sectors.
-The graduate programs in political science and public administration at Northeastern explore the theory and the practice of politics, public policy, and public management in the United States and other countries.
+Graduate training in political science and public administration seeks to prepare students to analyze the most important issues in world affairs and prepares students for a wide array of careersfrom government and academia to the nonprofit and private sectors.
+Graduate programs in political science, public administration, security and resilience studies, and international affairs at Northeastern explore the theory and the practice of politics, public policy, and public management in the United States and throughout the world.
 In teaching and research, faculty members in the department cover a broad range of topics and issues in the field of political science and public administration.
-Core areas of inquiry within our department include American studies; democracy, development, and international studies; law and legal issues; public policy; and security studies.
+Core areas of inquiry within our department include national and international security, international public policy, U.S. public policy and administration, network science, European studies, Middle East studies, and democratization and development.